DecentraSol/simple-address-book/README.md

 Publish your contact data via qr-code without an app server or cloud.
 Scan and subscribe to other's contact data.
 (TODO)

-Data arent't processed on our or other's servers and directly transmitted between browser or mobile peers.
+Data arent't processed on our or other's servers and directly transmitted between browser or mobile pubSubPeers.
 P2P-Connection is established via the IFPS-network.

 ## Testing